The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 \bei

 \item {\bf Rate of decay of the seed metric $g_1$.} We assume that $\ppG \geq 1/2$, while the condition $\ppG > 1/2$ is, {\em in principle}, the standard assumption for the ADM mass to be well-defined (together with the integrability of the scalar curvature).
-Yet, even under the condition $\ppG > 1/2$, our tensor $h_1$ may have a rather slow decay and its contribution to the ADM mass expression might be infinite.
+Yet, even under the condition $\ppG > 1/2$, our tensor $h_1$ may have a rather slow decay and, after solving the coupled Einstein constraints, may contribute to generate an actual solution with infinite ADM mass.

 \item {\bf Rate of decay of the seed tensor $h_1$.} Our condition $\qqG \geq 1 + \ppG/2$ does not imply that the ADM momentum is well-defined, since the standard condition is $\qqG > 3/2$.
-This condition $\qqG \geq 1 + \ppG/2$ is motivated from a different perspective: in the Hamiltonian constraint this is the condition required for the source $(1/2) \Tr(h_1)^2 - |h_1|^2$ to be compatible with the assumed decay on the metric given by $\ppG \geq1/2$.
+This condition $\qqG \geq 1 + \ppG/2$ is motivated from a different perspective: in the Hamiltonian constraint this is the condition required for the source $(1/2) \Tr_e(h_1)^2 - |h_1|_e^2$ to be compatible with the assumed decay on the metric given by $\ppG \geq1/2$.

 \item {\bf Mass and matter content.} In the important special case $\qqG \geq \ppG + 1 > 3/2$, both the ADM mass and the ADM momentum are well-defined, and this case will be treated in Theorem~\ref{theo:deuxieme} below.
-Our general existence theory, stated in Theorem~\ref{theo-prec} below, provides us with solutions to the Einstein equations that may have infinite mass ---namely in the regime $\qqG \in (5/4, 3/2)$.
-This is the first result of this kind in the mathematical literature, which is of interest at least from the standpoint of understanding the structure and the coupling properties of the Einstein equations.
+Our general existence theory, stated in Theorem~\ref{theo-prec} below, provides us with solutions to the Einstein constraints that may have infinite mass ---namely in the regime $\qqG \in (5/4, 3/2)$.
+This is the first result of this kind in the mathematical literature, which is of interest at least from the standpoint of understanding the structure and the coupling properties of Einstein's constraint equations.

 \eei